top of page

 My third book, Unexpected Storm, is the sequel to Just Breathe and follows the lives of Charlotte and Linda.
 In all honesty, I thought Just Breathe finished the story off quite nicely, but a few people asked for the sequel and some Amazon reviews mentioned one.
 So it got me thinking about what might happen next.
 Read it and find out.

-My latest book is a thriller called The Brief, which is set in a barristers' chambers in Manchester.
+My fourth book is a thriller called The Brief, which is set in a barristers' chambers in Manchester.
 It has some lovely characters, that I hope you will like and some despicable characters, who are the baddies!
 I loved writing this book, as it reminded me of my legal days back in the courtroom.
 Although, I've got to say that I never met a barrister like Alistair!

 Caroline x